Size up your adversary

 If you find that too demoralizing, you can try the “snowball” approach instead.
 Throw your money at the bills with the smallest balances first, getting them out of the way and providing the confidence boost you need to tackle your bigger problems.

 There is one more factor to consider, if you’re unable to make all your minimum payments.
-Some debts, like mortgages and car loans, are “secured” — you agree to surrender your home or car if you can’t pay your bills.
+Some debts, like mortgages and car loans, are “secured” — meaning you agree to surrender your home or car if you can’t pay your bills.

 Part of what made failed investor Cho Sang-woo so desperate is that he (somehow) used his mother’s home and business as collateral.
 You may decide there are some assets you can’t afford to lose, too.